Lake Baikal Basin, Russian Federation

 The Baikal region is on the frontier between the east Siberian taiga, to the west and north, the trans-Baikal coniferous forest to the east and the Altai-Sayan montane forest to the south.
 The great variety of plants in the basin is determined by climatic asymmetry: the southwestern part of the basin is covered by sparse coniferous forests and mountain steppes; in the east Scots pine Pinus sylvestris forest predominates and the north is dominated by deciduous forests.
 Terraces near the shore in the north are dominated by Dahurian larch Larix gmelina with Rhododendron dahuricum, grading on the eastern and western shores into forests of Siberian cembra or stone pine Pinus sibirica with Siberian larch Larix sibirica.
 Associated broadleaf species are the willow-like Chosenia arbutifolia, aspen Populus tremula, birches Betula pendula, and B.alba, Siberian rowan Sorbus sibirica, Siberian almond Amygdalys pedunculata, bird cherry Prunus asiatica, Siberian apricot P.sibirica with an understorey of honeysuckle Lonicera periclymenum and currants Ribes rubrum, R. nigrum.
 At higher altitudes are pure stands of fir Abies sibirica and Pinus sibirica forest with Korean pine Pinus koraiensis (R) and black spruce Picea obovata, followed still higher up by thickets of dwarf pine Pinus pumila.
 The highest level is tundra dominated by cyperus Kobresia sibirica and peaty meadows of sedge Carex spp. with stone birch Betula ermanii on stony talus, and lichen Cladonia- or Cetraria-covered rocks and cliffs.
 600 species of vascular plants have been recorded including 20 species of flowering plants.

-About 1,200 species live in the lake, 60% of them endemic, which have evolved in isolation from ancient species, and there are twice that number of species in the surrounding taiga.
+About 1,200 species live in the lake, approximately 60 percent of them endemic, which have evolved in isolation from ancient species, and there are twice that number of species in the surrounding taiga.
 The aquatic fauna of Lake Baikal is one of the most diverse and unusual in the world, including sponge reefs, 255 species of shrimp-like amphipods, 147 species of snail and 80 species of flatworm.
-Dense clouds of millions of the tiny crustacean Epischura baicalensis which forms 96% of the zooplankton, filter the water of detritus.
+Dense clouds of millions of the tiny crustacean Epischura baicalensis which forms 96 percent of the zooplankton, filter the water of detritus.
 The deep hydrothermal vents of oxygenated water also attract an unusual range of species including sponges.
-The most noteworthy aquatic species is the unique nerpa, the freshwater Baikal seal Phoca sibirica.
+The most noteworthy aquatic species is the unique nerpa, the endemic freshwater Baikal seal Phoca sibirica.

 The terrestrial fauna is less distinctive.
 The northern lake shores, as in Barguzinskiy Zapovednik, has a faunal diversity characteristic of the taiga, with 39 recorded species of mammal recorded, including pika Ochotona hyperborea, Siberian chipmunk Eutamias sibiricus, marmot Marmota baibacina, Siberian flying squirrel Pteromys volans, fox Vulpes vulpes, brown bear Ursus arctos, ermine Mustela erminea, and mountain, common and Kolinsky weasels Mustela altaia, M. nivalis and M. sibirica, otter Lutra lutra, large numbers of sable Martes zibellina princeps, noted for its exceptionally valuable fur, wolverine Gulo gulo, a local race of musk deer Moschus moschiferus, Siberian red deer Cervus elaphus sibiricus, elk Alces alces and reindeer Rangifer tarandus.
 The avifauna includes 261 bird species, among them the Siberian crane Grus leucogeranus (EN), swan goose Anser cygnoides (VU), imperial eagle Aquila heliaca (VU), Asian dowitcher Limnodromus semipalmatus (VU), corncrake Crex crex (VU), white-tailed eagle Haliaeetus albicilla and capercaillie Tetrao urogallus.
 Numbers of breeding Anatidae can reach 138,000.
 On migration, 5-7 million waders and waterbirds pass through the Selenga delta.
 The clouds of summer insects are as nourishing as the invertebrate life of the water.